 In the afternoon is the cheapest time of day to fly from United States to Santiago when you can find flight prices for as low as $871.
 Flying to Santiago in the afternoon is an ideal time because this is during off-peak travel hours.
 In the evening is when there is more demand to fly to Santiago, so prices are often more expensive at around $1,134 per ticket.

 Hikers looking for a more family-friendly day in the great outdoors would be best suited to plan their flight to Santiago for January, February, and March, when they can visit Santuario del Cerro San Cristóbal and enjoy all that the park has to offer.

 Chile has reopened its airport, non-resident foreigners will be allowed to enter Chile through Santiago Airport.
-Chile has suspended all direct flights from the UK.Entry requirements
+All non-resident foreign nationals - who have been in the United Kingdom during the last 14 days – are not currently permitted to enter Chile.Entry requirements

 All travelers including nationals and residents must have a medical certificate with a negative COVID-19 PCR test result issued within 72 hours prior to departure.
 Santiago Airport begins to allow foreign travelers to enter, all travelers (of all ages) will have to present three documents when boarding: •A completed “Affidavit of Travelers” electronic form (available here and also known as a Sanitary Passport) prepared less than 48 hours before boarding; •Proof of a negative result from a PCR result from a test taken within 72 hours prior to departure; and •Proof of a health insurance policy that provides coverage for COVID-19 and related health issues up to a minimum of 30,000 USD during the traveler’s stay in Chile.Quarantine requirements